sujaybr/Tasker/README.md

 This is a simple python-Flask Application to create your own local to-do list, Diary with tags and a simple Calendar.

-## Before you can use the app
-You will have to create 3 files in the parent directory namely tasks.txt, dairy.txt and cal.txt to store you entries.

 ## To Run this Application
 Use `python app.py` to run the Application